jericfey/ReadmeGenerator/README.md

   *Instructions and examples of how to use:*

-  ![Gif demo of README-generator](readme-demo.gif)
+  ![Gif demo of README-generator](readme-demo.gif) USAGE

   ## License
+  MIT License

-  ## Contributing
+  ## Contribution Guidelines

   ## Tests

   ## Questions
-  For any questions: jericfey@gmail.com
+  For any questions: mailto:jericfey@gmail.com

   GitHub profile: https://github.com/jericfey